dotlang/language/README.md

 That's why I am creating a new programming language: **dotLang**.

-dot programming language (or dotLang for short) is an imperative, static-typed, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Erlang, Elm, Falcon, Julia, F\# and Oberon-2).
+dot programming language (or dotLang for short) is an imperative, safe static-typed, functional, general-purpose language based on author's experience and doing research on many programming languages (namely Go, Java, C\#, C, C++, Scala, Rust, Objective-C, Python, Perl, Smalltalk, Ruby, Swift, Haskell, Clojure, Eiffel, Erlang, Elm, Falcon, Julia, F\# and Oberon-2).
 I call the paradigm of this language "Data-oriented".
 This is a combination of Object Oriented and Functional approach and it is designed to work with data.
 There are no objects or classes.
 Only data types and functions.
 But most useful features of the OOP (encapsulation, abstraction, inheritance, and polymorphism) are provided to some extent.
 On the other hand, we have first-class and higher-order functions borrowed from the functional approach.

 Two main objectives are pursued in the design and implementation of this programming language: